ryan-mcclue/unsw/comp3231/week8.md

 2-level has 2-10bit page numbers, so smaller `2^10 * 4 + 2^10 * 4`.
 For 64bit addresses, top 16bits are unused.
 Have 4-level 4-9bit page numbers.

+CPU register set on context switches, so MMU knows what process specific page table to use.

 IPT (inverted page table) only requires 1 shared table.
 A virtual address has page number and offset.
 The hash of page number gets entry into HAT (hash anchor table) which gives index into page table.
 The PTE have next fields.
 The index of the match with same PID is used as frame number.
 To allow for code sharing, an extension Hashed Page Table stores frame number in table entry (allowing the same frame to have different PTEs)

+The TLB uses associative/content-addressable-memory (CAM) hardware.
+TLB entries indexed by page number.
+If TLB miss:
+  - hardware performs page table lookup and reloads TLB (x86, ARM)
+  - or, hardware generates exception and OS reloads (MIPS) TLB entries are process specific.
+Entries are tagged with address space id (ASID) (or would have to be flushed on each context switch)